Heimdal

 1. Define the scope and objectives

-• Security, the goal could be to identify and mitigate any vulnerabilities associated with privileged accounts that could lead to data breaches.
+• Security, the goal could be identifying and mitigating any vulnerabilities associated with privileged accounts that could lead to data breaches.

-• Compliance, the audit could aim to comply with specific regulations like GDPR, (ISO) 27001 or HIPAA, which require stringent control over access to sensitive data.
+• Compliance, the audit could aim to ensure compliance with specific regulations like GDPR, (ISO) 27001 or HIPAA, which demand stringent control over access to sensitive data.

 • Operational efficiency, the goal might be to streamline the management of privileged accounts, reducing administrative overhead and enhancing system performance.

-Next, clearly outline the audit’s scope.
-This involves identifying specific:
+Next, clearly define the audit’s scope.
+This involves selecting specific:

-• and privileged accounts that will be scrutinized.
+• and privileged accounts that will be examined.

 2. Establish a PAM audit team

-A Cybersecurity Specialist to evaluate technical security aspects of PAM and identify potential vulnerabilities.
+• A Cybersecurity Specialist to assess technical security aspects.

-An IT Operations Manager to provide practical insights into the day-to-day management of privileged accounts.
+• An IT Operations Manager to provide insights into daily management of privileged accounts.

-An HR Representative to manage the human element of PAM, focusing on access rights related to employment changes.
+• An HR Representative to manage the human elements of PAM.

 3. Inventory privileged accounts